abbeygirl/nzedb/Fedora-Install-Guide.md

 A quick install guide for those familiar with Fedora & RPM based distros.
-This document prepared with Fedora 19.
+This document prepared with Fedora 19 using a standard MySQL/InnoDB backend.

 NOT finished!